 Guidance for Successful Global Operations Planning

-As you're planning your 2017 international projects and travel, we’re keeping an eye on several global trends.
-We're also offering guidance on how to overcome these potential new challenges in your international work and travel.
+As you're planning your 2018 international projects and travel, we’re keeping an eye on several global trends.
+We're also offering guidance on how to overcome potential challenges in your international work and travel.

 Global Trends We're Watching

 Changes in the global political landscape

 The Trump administration has pledged to re-evaluate many parts of the global political order, including NATO, the U.N., relations with Russia and China, and commitments to trade.
 These changes, when added to instability in the Middle East, Brexit, and pivotal country elections, may lead to dramatic global policy shifts in 2018.

 The U.K.'s transition deal to leave the E.U. should be completed by March 2018.
 It will be followed by a negotiation period for new trade deals prior to the official departure date one year later in March 2019.